Cover of Gargantua and Pantagruel

 François Rabelais' Gargantua and Pantagruel is a sprawling, exuberant work of satirical fiction that celebrates the grotesque, the carnivalesque, and the limitless possibilities of language and imagination.
 The term "Rabelaisian" has entered the language to describe anything characterized by earthy, bawdy humor and extravagant invention, and the novel laid the foundation for the entire tradition of satirical fiction.

-Written during the French Renaissance, Gargantua and Pantagruel became the subject of Mikhail Bakhtin's landmark 1965 study of carnival and the grotesque body, which established Rabelais as a figure of central importance to literary theory.
+The work was drafted during the French Renaissance, Gargantua and Pantagruel became the subject of Mikhail Bakhtin's signal 1965 study of carnival and the grotesque body, which established Rabelais as a figure of central importance to literary theory.
 The work influenced Jonathan Swift, Laurence Sterne, and James Joyce, and its exuberant spirit continues to animate the tradition of comic and satirical writing.

 The Renaissance & Reformation, c.
 1532-1580